How to tell us that you are worried about a child, and information about Brighton and Hove's Safeguarding Children Partnership.

 - Family Information Service

-Brighton & Hove's Local Safeguarding Children Board
+Brighton & Hove's Safeguarding Children Partnership

-New pan-Sussex Child Protection and Safeguarding Procedures have been introduced.
-The procedures are used across Sussex and were drawn up by a working group made up of representatives from West and East Sussex and Brighton & Hove, using feedback from practitioners.
+These procedures are used across Sussex and were drawn up by a working group made up of representatives from West and East Sussex and Brighton & Hove, using feedback from practitioners.

-The board's procedures are available in the Sussex Child Protection and Safeguarding Procedures Manual.
+Read the Sussex Child Protection and Safeguarding Procedures Manual.